 Don’t Fall into the trap of thinking science is pretty boring – leave it to the bumbling biochemist to make leaf color-changing pretty but not boring!
-There’s cool chemistry behind the colors you (finally) see (once all that chorophyll’s gone…)
+There’s cool chemistry behind the colors you (finally) see! (once all that chlorophyll’s gone…)

 Sunlight contains a lot of energy – and the leaves of plants are designed to capture and use the energy from sunlight (along with carbon dioxide from the air) to make sugar (of the glucose variety) in a process called photosynthesis.
-But in order to make food from it, plants need to be able to capture it – so they produce chemicals called chlorophyll which can absorb sunlight – but only specific “slices of the rainbow” – which don’t include green – so green is seen.
-But as the days get shorter, plants stop making chlorophyll, allowing underlying pigment colors to shine through and to understand how they do this it helps to think about what sunlight – or any light for that matter – actually is.
+But in order to make food from it, plants need to be able to capture it – so they produce chemicals called chlorophyll which can absorb sunlight – but they only absorb specific “slices of the rainbow” – which don’t include green – so green is seen!
+But chlorophylls aren’t the only color-absorbers (chromophores) they make.
+And, as the days get shorter, plants stop making chlorophyll, allowing underlying pigment colors to shine through.
+To understand how they do this it helps to think about what sunlight – or any light for that matter – actually is.

 “Light” (aka ElectroMagnetic Radiation (EMR)) can be thought of as little packets of energy called photons traveling in waves.
 I like to think of these photons as baseballs being thrown wiggly-ly.
 And what happens to light when it hits something else depends on what “catchers” are there.
 Different molecules have different “catcher’s mitts” – parts of molecules called CHROMOPHORES, that, because of their electronic housing situations which we’ll look at more later, can only catch (absorb) photons with certain energies.